Transparency

 Crime and Policing Minister Letter to CCs – National Crime and Policing Measures

-The Police and Crime Commissioner for Cumbria (PCC) has launched his new four-year Police and Crime Plan 2021-2025.
-The new Police & Crime Plan sets out the policing priorities for the Police and Crime Commissioner and the Chief Constable.
-The plan has been developed following public consultation asking people to identify what policing priorities are important to them, the policing knowledge from the Chief Constable linked to national policing priorities and input from the Police and Crime Panel.
+The Police, Fire and Crime Commissioner for Cumbria (PFCC) has a four-year Police and Crime Plan 2021-2025.
+The Police & Crime Plan sets out the policing priorities for the Police, Fire and Crime Commissioner and the Chief Constable.
+The plan has been developed following public consultation asking people to identify what policing priorities are important to them, the policing knowledge from the Chief Constable linked to national policing priorities and input from the Police, Fire and Crime Panel.
 It is one of the Commissioner’s key roles to make sure that these concerns are heard and that he holds the Chief Constable to account for the performance of the Police Force.
 As with the rest of the country, the Commissioner also shares the Home Office intention to:

 The new Plan has taken into account the national policing priorities.

-At his last Public Accountability Conference, the Commissioner received an update from the Chief Constable on what the Force is doing to contribute towards the delivery of the national policing priorities.
+At his Public Accountability Conference, the Commissioner receives updates from the Chief Constable on what the Force is doing to contribute towards the delivery of the national policing priorities.
 The Force is currently gathering data from a broad range of Police, partner and public information data sources to determine how effectively each of these policing measures is being delivered locally.
 The Force is also identifying how it can best use its own data against those measures that require a national data source to ensure it has access to information that is timely and is therefore continually informed.

-Over the coming months, the Office of the Police & Crime Commissioner (OPCC) and Constabulary will also work collaboratively to develop a performance framework that will measures how well the new Police & Crime Plan is being delivered.
-The Commissioner will use his Public Accountability Conferences to hold the Chief Constable to account for the delivery of these measures, which will include the national policing priorities.
+The Office of the Police, Fire & Crime Commissioner (OPFCC) and Constabulary work collaboratively to develop a performance framework that will measures how well the new Police & Crime Plan is being delivered.
+The Commissioner uses his Public Accountability Conferences to hold the Chief Constable to account for the delivery of these measures, which will include the national policing priorities.

 Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS)